 Surprisingly, to me, William Law condemns Joseph Smith for his hostile conduct towards the citizens in Missouri.
 Joseph was run out of Ohio by an armed mob of men.
 From Ohio he settled in Missouri and lived there, as a free man, for 8 months before the extermination order was written.
 After the extermination order Joseph lived in Missouri for 6 more months – but that’s because he was in a Missouri prison.

-This complaint, though that Joseph acted hostilely towards the Missourians was a popular complaint of men in Missouri, and the anti-Mormons in Illinois, who were trying to align themselves with Joseph’s enemies in Missouri, thus took up the charge.
-And, as a result, the Mormon reformationists that left the Mormon church and joined William Law’s organization also decided to take up that complaint.
+This complaint, though, that Joseph acted hostilely towards the Missourians was a popular complaint of men in Missouri, and the “anti-Mormon” party in Illinois, who were trying to align themselves with Joseph’s enemies in Missouri, thus took up the charge.
+And, as a result, the reformationists that left the restored Church of Jesus Christ and joined William Law’s organization also decided to take up that complaint.

-Anti-Mormons felt like the Mormons should’ve just run away from their persecutions instead of attempting to fight back.
-They felt like the Mormons were wrong to try and fight against the mobs that were murdering, and raping, and attacking them.
+Anti-Mormons felt like the Latter-day Saints should’ve just run away from their persecutions instead of attempting to fight back.
+They felt like the Latter-day Saints were wrong to try and fight against the mobs that were murdering, and raping, and attacking them.

-At this point William and members of his secret organization are openly conversing with members of Thomas Sharp’s Anti-Mormon party, and they’re openly conversing and planning with Anti-Mormons in Missouri.
+At this point William and members of his secret organization are openly conversing with members of Thomas Sharp’s Anti-Mormon party, and they’re openly conversing and planning with men who are angry with the Latter-day Saints in Missouri.
 It’s no longer there is one group of people fighting Joseph Smith led by William Law and another group of people fighting Joseph Smith led by Thomas Sharp.
 They’re two fronts of the same war.
 And they’re sharing information with one another.

 Another one of the complaints in the newspaper is of Joseph’s teaching and practicing of polygamy.

-Joseph’s teaching on polygamy still exists today, and is known within Mormon Scripture as Doctrine and Covenants Section 132.
-You can go read it online, or in a Mormon Book of Scripture if you’re interested.
+Joseph’s teaching on polygamy still exists today, and is known within Latter-day Saint scripture as Doctrine and Covenants Section 132.
+You can go read it online, or in that book of Scripture if you’re interested.